kaidez/kaidez.github.io/ajax-tutorial/index.md

  A div tag with an id of "textTarget02" was added below the div tag with an id of "textTarget."
 <pre><code class="language-javascript">
 // sample21/scripts.js
-// Try & load "article.html" into "<div id="textTarget">"
+// Try & load "article.html" into "&lt;div id="textTarget"&gt;"
 $.get("article.html")
   .done(function(data) {
     $("#textTarget").html(data);